Bailey vs Covington: TEA Scores, Homes & What to Know

 The Neighborhoods

 There is a real price difference between these two zones.
-The Covington area has a median around $550,000, while the Bailey zone comes in closer to $434,900.
-That $115,100 gap reflects differences in neighborhood age, lot size, finishes, and overall demand.
+South Austin medians vary by ZIP, with 78745 (where Bailey draws much of its zone) trailing 78748 and 78749 areas on price.
+The gap reflects differences in neighborhood age, lot size, finishes, and overall demand.
 Both are in Austin ISD, so the tax rate is the same either way.
+(Trailing 12-month medians by ZIP: 78745 $475K, 78748 $422K, 78749 $575K.
+Source: Austin MLS via NeuhausRE VOW.)

 One thing I always tell buyers: look at the neighborhood on a Saturday morning, not just a Tuesday at 2pm.
 You want to see who is walking dogs, who is out running, whether the parks are being used.
 That tells you more about the community than any listing description ever will.
 And yes, school zones affect resale value.
 That is just reality in this market.